schollz/find3/doc/faq.md

 ### Can I run FIND3 on a Raspberry Pi?

 Yes.
 Just make sure to build the server and/or client natively from the source code.
 If you use Docker, make sure to [install Docker correctly](https://github.com/schollz/find3/issues/1#issuecomment-370205508) and build the Docker images yourself and note that you need at least 1GB of RAM and 1GB of Swap to build the images.

+### Why use SQLite vs BoltDB?

+I really wanted to have SQL to query things.
+I know that [Storm, the BoltDB toolkit](https://github.com/asdine/storm) can do this, but with SQLite I knew I wouldn't have to re-write a lot of things (database dumping/loading) and I knew I wouldn't face any problems in querying.